kubernetes/kops/docs/terraform.md

 #### `kops rolling-update` might be needed after editing the cluster

-Changes made with `kops edit` (like enabling RBAC and / or feature gates) will result in changes to the launch configuration of your cluster nodes.
+Changes made with `kops edit` (like enabling RBAC and / or feature gates) will result in changes to the LaunchTemplate of your cluster nodes.
 After a `terraform apply`, they won't be applied right away since terraform will not launch new instances as part of that.

 To see your changes applied to the cluster you'll also need to run `kops rolling-update` after running `terraform apply`.
 This will ensure that all nodes' changes have the desired settings configured with `kops edit`.